 Directed by the visionary of German Expressionism himself Fritz Lang, M is definitely one for cinephiles.

 Made in the early 1930s, this shadowy masterpiece stars Peter Lorre as the subject of a Berlin-wide manhunt.
 His murder victims?
 Children, as if the film wasn't creepy enough.

 If you like anything by Alfred Hitchcock, you'll be sure to like M. It's sharp, twisted, and riddled with suspense.
 It's flawlessly constructed and even more flawlessly performed.
 You'll never be able to look at a balloon the same way again.

 5. Psycho (1960)

 And Hitchcock loves to kill off characters halfway through.
-In Psycho, it's the impulsive Marion who's stabbed to death in the infamous shower scene.
+In Psycho, it's the impulsive Marion (played by Janet Leigh) who's stabbed to death in the infamous shower scene.

 Pit-stopping at the Bates Motel after running off with her boss' cash, Marion meets Bates in his gloomily-lit hotel, unaware that he suffers with a fatal Dissociative Identity Disorder.

 Starring Morgan Freeman, Brad Pitt, Kevin Spacey